Megala (TV series)

 Megala is a 2007-2010 Indian Tamil-language soap opera that aired on Sun TV from 4 June 2007 to 25 April 2008 Monday through Friday at 19:30 (IST) and from 28 April 2008 to 23 April 2010 at 18:00 (IST).
 It ran for 729 episodes.
 It had been receiving the highest ratings of Tamil serials and received high praising from viewers.
-The show starred Gayathiri, Deepan Chakravarthy Yugendran, Vadivukkarasi, Kuyili, Shreekumar, Rajkanth and Bhavana.
+The show starred Gayathiri, Deepan Chakravarthy Yugendran, Vadivukkarasi, Kuyili, Shreekumar, Rajkanth and Bhavana Samanthula.
 The show was produced by Metti Oli serial fame Cine Times Entertainment Siddhiq and directed by Vikramathithan.
 It replaced Anjali.
 It was also aired in Sri Lanka Tamil Channel on Shakthi TV.

 Plot

-The story of a couple, Kalai and Thilaga, who have five children.
+The story of a couple, Kalaiyarasu and Thilaga, who have five children.
 Kalai's sister Shanmuga Vadivu alias Vadivu lives with him and Kalai is totally devoted to Vadivu and does all that she says.
 Vadivu (Vadivukkarasi) tries to separate the couple as she does not like Thilaga.
 Mehala born to this couple and Vadivu hates that, convincing Kalai to disown her from the family.
 Hence Mehala (Gayathiri) is brought up in her grandparents home and Thilaga often visits to the home with her other kids.
 Mehala is very fond of her other siblings.

 One day, due to a quarrel between Thilaga and Vadivu, Mehala hits vadivu and she got fainted.
 By seeing this, Mehala thought she died and ran away from home.
 She runs to various places and continue with her studies with the help of her friends.
 When Mehala was on the run, she saw an old man trying to commit suicide and she saves him from committing that.
 Mehala works as an assistant to a lawyer upon completing her education.
 Meanwhile, she tries to search for her family back.